 The Concord (student newspaper)

-The Green Team at Luther Seminary is a group of students, staff, and faculty who are committed to caring for creation.
+The Eco-Faith Team at Luther Seminary is a group of students, staff, and faculty who are committed to caring for creation.
 We take on several projects a year to help make the buildings and grounds of the seminary more “green,” to raise awareness and educate the Luther community about environmental issues, and to celebrate God’s good creation in our worship and educational life together.

 Student Council is a student organization that advocates through a number of programs for better community and student life at the seminary.
 We meet monthly to discuss and take action on matters of importance to the community.